Semi-simplicity

-A square matrix (in other words a linear operator $T:V \to V$ with V finite dimensional vector space) is said to be simple if its only invariant subspaces under T are {0} and V. If the field is algebraically closed (such as the complex numbers), then the only simple matrices are of size 1 by 1.
+A square matrix (in other words a linear operator $T:V \to V$ with V a finite-dimensional vector space) is said to be simple if its only invariant linear subspaces under T are {0} and V. If the field is algebraically closed (such as the complex numbers), then the only simple matrices are of size 1-by-1.
 A semi-simple matrix is one that is similar to a direct sum of simple matrices; if the field is algebraically closed, this is the same as being diagonalizable.

 These notions of semi-simplicity can be unified using the language of semi-simple modules, and generalized to semi-simple categories.

 Introductory example of vector spaces

 If one considers all vector spaces (over a field, such as the real numbers), the simple vector spaces are those that contain no proper nontrivial subspaces.
 Therefore, the one-dimensional vector spaces are the simple ones.
 So it is a basic result of linear algebra that any finite-dimensional vector space is the direct sum of simple vector spaces; in other words, all finite-dimensional vector spaces are semi-simple.